-- Late in Dragon Ball Z, the legendary power of the Z Sword was tested against a brick of Katchin, the densest metal in the universe.
-Everyone thought it would be short work because not only was it a legendary sword, but everything in the universe was Made of Plasticine around the ridiculous power of the heroes.
-They all got a nasty surprise, though, when it broke the sword.
+- Late in Dragon Ball Z, the legendary power of the Z Sword is tested against a brick of Katchin, the densest metal in the universe.
+Everyone think it will be short work because not only is it a legendary sword, but everything in the universe is Made of Plasticine around the ridiculous power of the heroes.
+They all get a nasty surprise, though, when it breaks the sword.

 - A segment in the final episode of Nichijou features Mio and Yukko going to greater and greater extremes in the course of trying to break open a pumpkin.

-- Dune: Paul tells the Fremen has a obelisk was "cut from your hardest rock".
+- Dune (1984): Paul tells the Fremen about an obelisk "cut from your hardest rock."
 He has them kick it, yell at it and cut it with a laser.
 Nothing.
 Then he blasts it with the weirding module and shatters it.

 - In The Lord of the Rings: The Fellowship of the Ring, Gimli tries to destroy the One Ring.
-Rapidly, his axe shatters upon striking it.
+His axe shatters upon striking it.
 Elrond then explains that the Ring can only be destroyed in the fires of Mount Doom.

-- In Independence Daythe US military launches a nuclear missile at a city-sized alien spacecraft.
-The ship's deflector shields repulsed normal missiles from jet fighters earlier, but everyone is truly demoralized when the intense fireball explosion subsides, only to reveal that the alien craft is without even scratch damage.
+- In Independence Day the US military launches a nuclear missile at a city-sized alien spacecraft.
+The ship's deflector shields repulsed normal missiles from jet fighters earlier, but everyone is truly demoralized when the intense fireball explosion subsides, only to reveal that the alien craft hasn't even suffered a single scratch.